Here's why some people keep their cancer diagnosis to themselves: 'An incredibly personal decision'

 The singer David Bowie, the writers Nora Ephron and Jackie Collins and the actors Norm MacDonald and Chadwick Boseman also reportedly kept their cancer diagnoses quiet, as have plenty of nonfamous folks — whether because they believe it’s the “loving” thing to do, as one writer shared in an essay about his wife’s decision to keep her terminal illness from their kids, or, as another writer said of keeping her own breast cancer secret, to prevent the disease from becoming part of her identity.

-In fact, research on the topic — including a study about men with prostate cancer and a small study comparing disclosure patterns between women and men (with men being more secretive) — “suggests there’s a whole variety of reasons” for keeping such a diagnosis private, Kelsey Willis, a Massachusetts General Hospital fellow specializing in psycho-oncology, says.
+In fact, research on the topic — including a study about men with prostate cancer and a small study comparing disclosure patterns between women and men (with men being more secretive) — “suggests there’s a whole variety of reasons” for keeping such a diagnosis private, says Kelcie Willis, a postdoctoral fellow in psycho-oncology at Mass General Cancer Center.

 “Cancer is almost synonymous with uncontrollability,” Willis tells Yahoo about what often goes into decisions around disclosure.
 “And your choice sometimes gives you controllability in a very uncertain situation.”